Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

       annotations:
         summary: prometheus
 ```
-The `labels` section must match what is configured for the CRD.
+The `metadata.labels` section must match what is configured for the CRD.
 Check the existing CRD by running `kubectl get prometheuses <helm release>-kube-prometheus-prometheus -n <namespace> -o yaml | grep -i matchlabels -A5`

 The output will show the `matchLabels:` selector.